Completely integrable Hamiltonian systems with weak Lyapunov instability or isochrony: Isochronous oscillations

 \begin{Corollary}[Constructing isochronous centers] Let $h:J\to J$ be a $C^1$ function on an open interval $J\subseteq \R$ containing $0$ which satisfies the conditions in~\eqref{h-properties}.
 Let $\omega>0$ and define

 Then there exists $V''(0)=\omega^2$ and all orbits of $\,\ddot{x}=-V'(x)\,$ which intersect the $J$ interval of the $x$-axis in the $x,\dot x$-plane, are periodic and have the same period $2 \pi/\omega$.
-To get $h$ as above, we can just consider an arbitrary even $C^1$ function on a (symmetric) open interval which vanishes at $0$, then a $\pi/4$ clockwise rotation of its graph gives the curve $y=h(x)$ provided the interval is small enough to get a graph. \end{Corollary}
+To get $h$ as above, we can just consider an arbitrary even $C^1$ function on a (symmetric) open interval which vanishes at $0$, then a $\pi/4$ clockwise rotation of its graph gives a curve containing an arc $y=h(x)$ which satisfies~\eqref{h-properties} with $J$ open interval. \end{Corollary}

 For instance, starting from $x\mapsto x^2/\sqrt{2}$ we can (even explicitly) calculate